pythongurfer/BVG-GPT-2.0/README.md

 - An operational Ollama instance

-Engineering Decisions and Rationale
+### Engineering Decisions and Rationale

-Local-First vs. API-Based Architecture: The decision to utilize Ollama was strategic, prioritizing data privacy, operational autonomy, and cost control over the raw power of large-scale proprietary models.
+-**Local-First vs. API-Based Architecture:** The decision to utilize Ollama was strategic, prioritizing data privacy, operational autonomy, and cost control over the raw power of large-scale proprietary models.
 This architecture is ideal for sensitive data environments.

-Model Selection and Resource Management: Initial prototyping with llama3:8b revealed significant inference latency on consumer-grade hardware. phi3:mini was selected to optimize the user experience by drastically reducing response times, accepting a minor trade-off in linguistic complexity for a major gain in performance.
+-**Model Selection and Resource Management:** Initial prototyping with llama3:8b revealed significant inference latency on consumer-grade hardware. phi3:mini was selected to optimize the user experience by drastically reducing response times, accepting a minor trade-off in linguistic complexity for a major gain in performance.
 This highlights the critical balance between model capability and hardware constraints in applied AI.

-Persistent Vector Storage: The use of ChromaDB's persist_directory is a crucial optimization.
+-**Persistent Vector Storage:** The use of ChromaDB's persist_directory is a crucial optimization.
 It decouples the computationally expensive ingestion pipeline from the main application loop, ensuring a fast and responsive startup time for the end-user after the initial data processing.

-Semantic Chunking Strategy: The RecursiveCharacterTextSplitter was chosen to minimize semantic boundary fragmentation during the chunking process.
+-**Semantic Chunking Strategy:** The RecursiveCharacterTextSplitter was chosen to minimize semantic boundary fragmentation during the chunking process.
 By attempting to split along natural text structures (paragraphs, lines) before resorting to character-level splits, it produces more contextually coherent chunks, which directly improves the quality of context provided to the LLM.

-Roadmap and Future Work
+### Roadmap and Future Work
-Advanced Retrieval Strategies: Investigate and implement more sophisticated retrieval mechanisms, such as HyDE (Hypothetical Document Embeddings) or a Multi-Query Retriever, to enhance retrieval accuracy for complex user queries.
+-**Advanced Retrieval Strategies:** Investigate and implement more sophisticated retrieval mechanisms, such as HyDE (Hypothetical Document Embeddings) or a Multi-Query Retriever, to enhance retrieval accuracy for complex user queries.

-Containerization: Package the application and its dependencies using Docker to ensure consistent, reproducible deployments across different environments.
+-**Containerization:** Package the application and its dependencies using Docker to ensure consistent, reproducible deployments across different environments.

-Enhanced User Interface: Augment the Streamlit front-end with features such as conversation history, user feedback mechanisms, and the ability to select different source document sets.
+-**Enhanced User Interface:** Augment the Streamlit front-end with features such as conversation history, user feedback mechanisms, and the ability to select different source document sets.

-Performance Benchmarking: Conduct formal benchmarking to evaluate the impact of GPU acceleration on LLM inference latency and explore further optimizations.
+-**Performance Benchmarking**:** Conduct formal benchmarking to evaluate the impact of GPU acceleration on LLM inference latency and explore further optimizations.